xurei/react-loader-component/README.md

 ### API

-#### `ReduxLoader(options)`
+#### `ReactLoader(options)`
 - `options` : Object
-  - `component` :
+  - `component` **required** :

-    *required* component to render when the state of the store matches `isLoaded`
+    component to render when the state of the store matches `isLoaded`.
+    The props passed to the loader are forwarded to the component.

   - `errorComponent` :

-    component to render when the state of the store matches `isError`
+    component to render when the state of the store matches `isError`.
+    The props passed to the loader are forwarded to the error component.

   - `loadingComponent` :

-    component to render when the state of the store does not match `isError` nor `isLoading`
+    component to render when the state of the store does not match `isError` nor `isLoading` (typically, the "loading" state).
+    The props passed to the loader are forwarded to the error component.

   - `componentDidMount(props)` :

-    function called when the loader is mounted.
+    function called when the component is mounted.
 Typically the place where you put you `dispatch()` methods.

   - `componentWillUnmount(props)` :

-    function called when the loader is unmounted.
+    function called when the component is unmounted.
 Can be used to clean up your store.

   - `isLoaded(props)` :

-    defines the condition on the props to render the `component`
+    defines the condition on the props to render the `component`.

   - `isError(props)` :

-    defines the condition on the props to render the `errorComponent`
+    defines the condition on the props to render the `errorComponent`.

 ### Examples